Guricha – Den's Tea website

 Collection: Guricha

-Guricha is different from Sencha both in appearance and taste.
-Guricha is steamed and fashioned into "comma" shaped leaves by omitting the final kneading process.
-We recommend Guricha for those who like Sencha's taste but may think Sencha is a bit strong.
-Consequently, we say Guricha is a milder version Sencha.
+Guricha (ぐり茶, "curly tea") is different from sencha both in appearance and taste.
+Guricha is steamed and fashioned into comma-shaped leaves by omitting the final kneading process.
+We recommend guricha for those who like sencha's taste but may think sencha is a bit strong.
+Consequently, we say guricha is a milder version sencha.

 • Guricha